AnishShr/JackalAstar/README.md

 ```
 mkdir -p robot_ws/src
+cd robot_ws/src
 git clone https://github.com/AnishShr/physical_astar.git
 catkin build
 ```

+### Getting necessary files
+In order to run one of the simulations (raster map simulation), it needs the model file which is not included in the repo beacuse of it's large size.
+This model can be downloaded from: [`model`](https://www.dropbox.com/scl/fi/0l1j6y96w8elcey2vfb30/distance_segment.onnx?rlkey=7sdzxfwtgd51h889a7voumsbe&st=fpz9h1py&dl=0)

+Once downloaded, copy the file to: `robot_ws/src/physical_astar/data/onnx_models`.
+You might need to create the `onnx_models` directory inside the `data` folder.

 ### Environment
 As the algorithm implementation uses some very specific packages, it is recommended to create a dedicated conda environment.